 Your place is confirmed ONLY on receipt of your deposit.
 Your deposit covers the implementation costs of the course.
-Deposits are only refundable up to a month before the course starts.
+Deposits are only refundable up to 17 March.
 If you cancel after this date and we are able to place someone else on the course to take your place we will refund your deposit.
 The course fulls up quickly and generally a month before the course it is full and you will be put on a waiting list in case of cancellations.

 Please contact us by email as this is most easily accessed by us on the farm as we have no phones in our homes or cell phone signal.
 If you cannot mail, please try the number below: